 Don’t give up.
 On the page that lets them know the cancellation has gone through, offer them membership in another program of yours.
 This other program might be a better fit for their needs.

 Don’t have a second paid membership program to offer them?
 Team up with another membership site owner in a related or identical niche.
 You offer their membership on your cancellation page, and they do the same for you.

 Of course, you can also become an affiliate for another membership site and use that as your offer.

 This works best if you can make the offer a one-time special.
 Either they get a discount that won’t be repeated, or they get access to a very special bonus.

-Method 3: If your paid membership is all about the content (versus, say, software as a service) you might offer them all the content published thus far, immediately downloadable and theirs for life.
+Method 3: If your paid membership is all about the content (versus, say, software as a service or SAAS) you might offer them all the content published thus far, immediately downloadable and theirs for life.

-Method 4: Offer them the same membership they just cancelled, only better and more expensive.
-This one might sound crazy – why would they sign up for the membership they just cancelled, and pay more for it, too?
+Method 4: Offer them the same membership they just canceled, only better and more expensive.
+This one might sound crazy – why would they sign up for the membership they just canceled, and pay more for it, too?
 That depends…

 If your site is teaching them how to do something, it could be that they need more help than just being told what to do.
 Maybe they need coaching, or they need someone to perform a service for them such as setting up a website needed to put a profit stream in place.

 Take a good look at your site and figure out what’s missing.
 What would make it even easier for your members to reach their goals?